goldbergyoni/nodebestpractices/README.md

 }
 ```

-a semicolong is inserted automatically after the `return`.
-To avoid this, the curly braces should be right after it and not in a new line:
+A semicolong is inserted automatically after the `return`.
+To avoid that, the opening curly brace should be right after it and not in a new line:

 ```javascript
 function doSomething() {